12 Tips to Build Your Child’s Moral Intelligence

 8. Explain values in the context of relationships: Point out to how not upholding values can affect relationships.
 Children need to understand that we cannot live all by ourselves but that relationships are important.
 And, in order to sustain good relations with those around them, they need to live by morals and ethics.

 9. Underline morals in family discussions: Whenever possible, try to punctuate family discussions with the importance of good morals.
 Such incidental learning of values will aid the formation of good character.

 10. Highlight the lives of good people: Stressing on the values that some great people such as Mother Teresa, Abraham Lincoln and Martin Luther King stood for, will serve as valuable lessons for your child.

-11. Encourage self-introspection: Allow your child to ponder and reflect on actions, attitudes and behaviour.
+11. Encourage introspection: Allow your child to ponder and reflect on his actions, attitudes and behaviour.
 It will awaken the conscience and help analyse what is wrong and what is right.
 It will also encourage self-correction and serve as intrinsic motivation.

 12. Inculcate the habit of reading: Moral stories and the classics will help build your child’s character.
 Therefore, get your child to develop the habit of reading them early on.